 The Earth’s climate is changing because of man-made greenhouse gas emissions.
 Carbon dioxide and methane are the two main contributors to this enhanced greenhouse effect.
 Where are those gases emitted?
 Where do they go from there?
 How will these processes of emission and absorption be influenced in a changing climate?
 What is the role of various types of aerosols?
 Here you find maps with satellite data and software packages to help answer these questions.

-TROPOMI aboard Sentinel-5p can be used to detect large methane emission plumes everywhere around the world.
-These plumes are automatically detected using the machine-learning setup described in Schuit et al. (2023, ACPD preprint).
-The weekly world maps show approximate source locations based on single TROPOMI plumes as well as initial source rate estimates based on an automated mass balance method.
+We use the Dutch space instrument TROPOMI onboard Sentinel-5P to automatically detect large methane emission plumes across the globe.
+The machine-learning technology for this is described in Schuit et al. (2023).
+The world maps show approximate source locations based on single TROPOMI plumes and initial source rate estimates calculated using an automated mass balance method.

 SRON is continuously monitoring its space instruments to ensure their health and the delivery of solid data.